estidlore/litus/docs/object/pick.md

 # pick

-Creates a copy of an object with the specified keys only.
+Creates a copy of an object with the specified keys only

 `Since v1.2.1`